rkm-ravi94/awesome-devops-interview/miscellaneous.md

-**Question:**  What is the role of a Data Center Engineer, and what are the key responsibilities?<br>
+#### Question:  What is the role of a Data Center Engineer, and what are the key responsibilities?
 **Answer:**   A Data Center Engineer plays a pivotal role in ensuring the optimal performance, reliability, and security of a data center's infrastructure.
 Their responsibilities span various aspects of data center management, including hardware, networking, security, and environmental controls.
 **Key Responsibilities:**
 **Hardware Management:** Procuring, installing, configuring, and maintaining server hardware, storage devices, and networking equipment.